Total Immersion Photo Safari

 My nature, portrait, event, and commercial work has been published by the National Wildlife Federation, Black & White Magazine, The Ohio State University, Ohio Sea Grant, Stone Laboratory, Ohio Woodland Stewards Program, Graceland University, UNCF (United Negro College Fund), Crowne Plaza Hotels, Staybridge Suites, Holiday Inn Hotels, Best Western Hotels, Hunt's Guide to the Upper Peninsula, Heartland Tours and Travel, Midwest Photo Exchange, Wiley Publishing, Inc., The MichMatist, Yukon Review, Magic 106.3, The Herald, Community of Christ, Presbyterian Church (PCUSA), Kirtland Temple Historic Site, KOA Campgrounds, Restoration Voice, Terrapin World Imports, and dozens of other businesses too numerous to list here.

 Registration for the photo tour is $595.
-If you have been to one of my workshops, classes or tours before, ask about the returning photographer's discount.
+If you have been to one of my workshops, classes or photo safaris before, ask about the returning photographer's discount.
 You are officially registered when payment is received, and registration is on a first come first served basis.

-To register, send an email to Bob at: firstname.lastname@example.org.
-He is the Denver based registrar for this retreat.
-He will give you payment options to register for the workshop.
+To register, send an email to Bob at: email@example.com.
+He is the Denver based registrar for this photo safari.
+He will give you payment options to register.

 Registration fees are refunded in full if you cancel by August 28.
 After August 28 you will receive a refund only if someone else registers to take your place.